hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 $ stack new hello
 ```

-## Ensuring a fast development environment
+## The pain of compilation

-Adding this to your `~/.stack/global/stack.yaml` is a good way of speeding up compilation for development:
+Compiling Haskell is _slow_.
+Add this to your `~/.stack/global/stack.yaml` to your development machines to turn off optimizations for your projects.
+(It makes a difference.)

 ```yaml
 ghc-options: